skrey/yellow-extensions/features/core/README.md

 `SafeMode` = enable [safe mode](https://extensions.datenstrom.se/help/security-configuration#safe-mode) with restrictions, 1 or 0
 `MultiLanguageMode` = enable [multi language mode](https://extensions.datenstrom.se/help/language-configuration#multi-language-mode), 1 or 0

-The following page states are supported:
+The following status values are supported:

 `public` = page is a normal page
-`private` = page ist not available, user needs to enter a password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
+`private` = page ist not visible, user needs to log in or enter a password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
-`draft` = page ist not available, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
+`draft` = page ist not visible, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
+`unlisted` = page ist not visible, but can be accessed with the correct link, requires new core (coming soon)
 `hidden` = page ist not available, results in "file not found" error
 `ignore` = page is ignored when building a static website